shyfire131/simplex-startos/index.markdown

 You can now share this contact address with other users over another trusted channel such as text message, email, etc.

+**Note:** sharing this initial out of band message is a core part of the SMP protocol, and is described in more detail here: [https://github.com/simplex-chat/simplexmq/blob/stable/protocol/simplex-messaging.md#out-of-band-messages](https://github.com/simplex-chat/simplexmq/blob/stable/protocol/simplex-messaging.md#out-of-band-messages)

-Note that in this mode, only small (<8Mb) attachments will be sent over your StartOS server.
+Also note that in this mode, only small (<8Mb) attachments will be sent over your StartOS server.
 If there is demand, I will add support for large files via SimpleX XFTP.
 Let me know!

 ## Advanced - Interoperability Mode